 Who do we book with?

-We book accommodation through a wide range of websites, but we find ourselves returning again and again to the following ones: for hostels we use our own Indie Travel Podcast booking system, powered by Hostelbookers, for hotels it’s Booking.com, and for apartment rentals we’ve had a great experience with Go with Oh.
+We book accommodation through a wide range of websites, but we find ourselves returning again and again to the following ones: Booking.com for hotels, and AirBnb for apartment rentals.